morpho-org/morpho-security/deployment-checklist.md

 - [ ] The deployed contract MUST be checked by the "Deployment Team" (ownership, basic getters, code, etc.).
 - [ ] Once verified, the contract MUST be added to Tenderly in the correct projects with the correct labels.
 - [ ] If ther are some governance functions, update the operator accordingly.
-- [ ] Set up monitoring for the contracts in Tenderly.
+- [ ] Set up monitoring for the contracts:
+  - [ ] Add governance event tracking to Tenderly Alerts linked to the correct Slack channel.
+  - [ ] Add monitoring of the contract flow according to the data team.
+  - [ ] Add revert alerts from Tenderly to the correct slack channel.
+  - [ ] Check the dApps integrations and update them accordingly.
+  - [ ] Add/Update the signatures allowed to the Operator contract if needed.
 - [ ] Update Immunefi bounty if necessary.

 ## Notes